starwit-trainings/activemq-classic-tutorial/camel-examples.md

 * Switch messaging to topics and connect [simple listener](java-examples.md#simple-listenerproducer)

 ## Camel and Spring Boot
+Camel can also used in conjunction with the Spring Boot framework.
+In this example Camel is started and a Spring bean is invoked for a fixed period.
+XML file sorting from hello world example is also executed.

+### Tasks
+* Run app
+* Make file folder configurable via application.properties
+* Add files to sample data folder and observe output
+* __Bonus Challenge:__ Read all XML snippets into a datastructure in memory.

 ## Camel, Spring Boot & ActiveMQ